Shikaga/PitchBlackAnalysis/index.md

 Out of his depth
 ----------------

-But why, what is the root cause of this problem?
+But the supercharging of Riddick's character isn't completely illogical.
+The fact is, it needed to occur for him to be able to fit into the universe that *Chronicles* has suddenly created.

-One of the things is that the story is just too big for Riddick to handle.
-Getting survivors to their escape ship, is within Riddicks power, and makes it an interesting story.
+The story is suddenly just too big for Riddick to handle.
+Getting survivors to their escape ship is within Riddicks power, and makes for an interesting story.
 To single handedly defeat an entire invading army that have left countless destroyed planets in their wake, seems a little out of his wheelhouse.

-As previously stated.
+When Riddick landed on Helion Prime, he reminds the Imam, and the audience, what his speciality is:

 `I am sure God has his tricks.
 But getting out of places that nobody else can, that's one of mine`.